-Peaceful resolution of armed conflicts around the world has been a priority for the United Nations since its establishment more than 60 years ago.
+Peaceful resolution of armed conflicts around the world has been a priority for the United Nations since its establishment more than 70 years ago.
 United Nations peacemaking has received an additional impetus after the end of the Cold War.
 The organisation remains focused and highly active in this field.
+And so is Slovenia.

 Conflict prevention goes beyond the preventive diplomacy and includes poverty-eradication and development, respect of human rights and the rule of law, elections and the building of democratic institutions, the control of small arms etc. Accordingly, Slovenia is traditionally active in those areas as well.

 Slovenia supports the increasing of the role of mediation in conflict prevention and resolution.
 Slovenia is a member of the Group of Friends for Mediation.
 This group regularly negotiates General Assembly's resolutions on the topic, and strives for a more comprehensive approach to mediation – the mediation for sustaining peace - to further progress conflict prevention, management and resolution.
 The group supports the United Nations Activities in Support of Mediation and other Secretary General's efforts to strengthen mediation capacities within the UN system, and to increase the participation of women and youth in peace processes.